Updated October 29, 2023

 Understanding Tier 3 Journalists: The Case of Chris Wheeler

 Chris Wheeler, a prominent Tier 3 journalist, has made a name for himself through his work with the Daily Mail.
-Over the years, Wheeler has covered a wide range of football news, with a particular focus on the Premier League.
-His articles often delve into player transfers, club strategies, and match analyses, providing readers with a comprehensive view of the ongoing happenings in the football world.
+Over the years, Wheeler has covered a broad football news, with a particular focus on the Premier League.
+His articles often look closely at player transfers, club strategies, and match analyses, providing readers with a detailed view of the ongoing happenings in the football world.

 VI.
 Importance of Source Verification in Football Journalism